The Intern Model Explained

 Nothing AI produces goes to customers, stakeholders, or external parties without human review.
 Period.

-But here’s the key insight: not all review is created equal.
+Not all review needs the same rigor, though.
 Matching scrutiny to stakes is what makes AI sustainable at scale.
+I call the four levels the Review Spectrum:

 For low-stakes content—internal meeting summaries, personal research notes—a 30-second scan is enough.
 Read the first and last paragraphs, check any numbers or names, verify the tone is appropriate, and move on.

-For customer-facing content, you need real verification.
+For customer-facing content, you need a deep review.
 Check facts against sources.
 Verify the tone matches your brand.
 Make sure nothing could be misinterpreted.

 When review catches problems, don’t just fix them—document the pattern.
 A recurring error becomes a constraint in your SCOPE definition or a trigger for closer review on similar tasks.